Opinion | Can Mitch McConnell do the right thing just once?

 I canvassed a group of mainstream economic thinkers I respect and, in some cases, have worked with.
 Their warnings against inaction should be taken seriously.

 “There is a consensus among economists that more fiscal stimulus is needed,” said Isabel V. Sawhill, senior fellow at the Brookings Institution.
 “The reasons?
 Monetary policy has run out of gas with interest rates close to zero.
-State and local governments are on the front lines of the pandemic but their revenues are falling.
+State and local governments are on the front lines of the pandemic, but their revenues are falling.
 They must balance their budgets and so will have to cut spending, which will exacerbate any downturn as well as make it much harder for them to fight the virus.
 They, along with the unemployed, essential workers and low-income families should be a priority.”

 Michael R. Strain, director of Economic Policy Studies at the American Enterprise Institute, is a solid conservative.
 But when I emailed him to ask about the need for more stimulus, he replied quickly: “Yes, for sure.”